 Strategy #2: Personal Legacy Approach

-Using your name can be powerful—when done with intention.
-“John Smith & Co.” lacks punch, but “Mendez Wealth Advisors” carries both a professional tone and a personal legacy.
+Using your name can be powerful when done with intention.
+“John Smith & Co.” lacks punch, but “Mendez Wealth Advisors” strikes a balance between a professional tone and a personal legacy.

 Refined name ideas: